RaphCoder13/Birdy44/README.md

 ![Wiring](./img/wiring.png)

-I suggest looking at excellent Joe Scotto handwiring guides on Youtube.
+I suggest looking at Joe Scotto's excellent handwiring guides on Youtube.

 The RP2040 is socketed with Mill-Mas round pin headers.
 I soldered cut diode legs to the MCU as pins.